 Maisel called Universal chief Ron Meyer and asked whether he had plans to make another Hulk.
 When Meyer said no, Maisel says he proposed that if Marvel could have rights back, he would make at least one more Hulk movie, spending $100 million-plus, and pay Universal to distribute.
 It was found money for Universal.
 The catch was that Universal could distribute the films only if Hulk were the central character.
 Marvel owed Universal nothing if Hulk appeared in, say, an Avengers movie — which is, of course, exactly what later happened.

-However, Arad says that he was the one who contacted Universal.
+However, Arad says he was the one who contacted Universal.
 In fact, how do we really know who truly negotiated all of these deals?
-In 2014, when Business Week declared Kevin Feige “The Man Who Saved Marvel” Avi Arad angrily claimed, “It will sound arrogant to you, but I single handedly (sic) put together the Marvel slate.”
+In 2014, when Business Week declared Kevin Feige “The Man Who Saved Marvel” Avi Arad angrily claimed, “It will sound arrogant to you, but I single-handedly (sic) put together the Marvel slate.”
 Now that Maisel is attempting to reclaim his position in the grand Marvel Studios narrative Arad offered a simple retort, “Success has many parents.
 I respect David’s interesting mind.”

-If David Maisel really was the true architect of this or at least co-architect with Arad then why is he completely missing from the I Am Iron Man: 7-Part “Making Of” Documentary on the special edition of the Iron Man DVD?
+If Maisel really was the true architect of this or at least co-architect with Arad then why is he completely missing from the I Am Iron Man: 7-Part “Making Of” Documentary on the special edition of the Iron Man DVD?
 Peter Billingsley (exec. producer), Kevin Feige (producer), Victoria Alonso (visual effects producer) and none other than Avi Arad (exec. producer) are all interviewed and identified on screen, but Maisel is nowhere to be found, even though the documentary covers every stage of the production.

 Being left out of a documentary like that isn’t necessarily damning, but it speaks to our general lack of awareness as to who the heck Maisel is.
 Maybe it’s easier to focus on Avi Arad and Kevin Feige, both of whom are passionate promoters of the involved characters.
-Maisel is more of a money man, the type of figure who might be most directly responsible for a film getting made but is not generally credited with actually contributing to the quality of the movie.
+Maisel is more of a money man, the type of figure who might be most directly responsible for a film getting made but is not generally credited with actually contributing to the quality of the finished product.
 When he was interviewed by Fortune in 2007, here’s how they described him:

 In the comics, no one but Thor can lift the magic mallet.
 The new studio head doesn’t come off like the kind of guy who would know this.
 Maisel has none of the playfulness you’d expect from someone whose job is to make movies about guys in tights.
 Instead he talks endlessly about Marvel’s business plans.
 Think of him as Captain Finance.

-For example, he was emphatic that Marvel Studios’ decision to become independent would work because it would allow them to determine their own release dates, thus making it easier to sell action figures and other merchandise, as well as allow them to make more licensing deals based on the buzz generated by each new movie.
+For example, he was emphatic Marvel Studios’ decision to become independent would work because it would allow them to determine their own release dates, thus making it easier to sell action figures and other merchandise, as well as allow them to make more licensing deals based on the buzz generated by each new movie.
 Kevin Feige could tell you all about a character’s history and the steps they took to maintain their core identity in transition from page to screen; Maisel could tell you about the deal they just signed with Coca-Cola, although as of 2007 he was at least trying to catch up by reading Thor graphic novels to better understand the problems they were having with the script.

 Maisel eventually cashed out after the Disney deal, and probably never has to worry about money for the rest of his life.
 However, he claims he is the one who actually initiated the merger, calling upon his past working relationships built up during his prior stint with Disney to arrange a meeting between Disney CEO Bog Iger and Perlmutter.

 Of all this, Marvel and Kevin Feige declined to comment.
-Maisel is officially credited as an Executive Producer on all Phase 1 Marvel Studios movies, but has no credits beyond that point other than a brief mention in the acknowledgements section of the Age of Ultron credits.
+Maisel is officially credited as an Executive Producer on all Phase 1 Marvel Studios movies, but has no credits beyond that point other than a brief mention in the acknowledgments section of the Age of Ultron credits.

 It’s impossible to know for sure who actually did what along the way.
 In a very real sense, if not for Avi Arad Marvel Studios would have died in its infancy back in the late 90s.
 However, if not for Maisel they may never have been able to secure the proper financial structure to get off the ground as an independent unit.